Reading Time: 10 minutes

 Armenia’s Flagship Grape: Areni Noir

-But exploring Armenian wine isn’t merely about the sensory merits, what it offers is something more profound and educational: the ancient history and culture of wine, intertwined with modern society, anthropological study, and human aspiration.
+But exploring Armenian wine isn’t merely about the sensory merits, it offers something more profound and educational: the ancient history and culture of wine, intertwined with modern society, anthropological study, and human aspiration.
 In a way, the Areni wine channels Armenia’s past in a bottle and offers a glimpse into the country’s future.
-One may wonder what the ancient expression of this variety was like, where the Areni wine was drunk, and how this grape would help to shape the future of Armenia’s viticulture.
+One may wonder what the ancient expression of this variety was like, where the Areni wine was drunk, and how this grape would help shape the future of Armenia’s viticulture.

-Interview with Zorik Gharibian of Zorah Wines
+Interview with Zorik Gharibian and Yeraz Tomassians

 In the late 1990s, Gharibian had wanted to establish a winery in Tuscany.
 In 1998, he visited Armenia, and the trip changed the trajectory of his life.
 Instead of Tuscany, he started searching for plots suitable for wine grape cultivation in Armenia.
 It took him a decade to find the ideal place, then the ideal Armenian varieties, and get Zorah Winery off the ground.